tonyhe-localization/simple-tools/README.md

 textExtractor-Tesseract.py - need Tesseract to be installed in order for it to work.
 When executed, extracts text from a designated image (asks for file name and ext) in the same folder and outputs extracted texts into compiler.
 Updated with character and wordcount.

 imageProcessing.py - a script that prepares and cleans up image fors for more accurate OCR scanning.

+### quickZip

+quickZip.py - when executed, zips each file within a folder individually.
+Very useful for working on multilingual files and folders.